daverona/docker-cromwell/README.md

 Copy the contents of `authorized keys` to your `${HOME}/.ssh/authorized_keys` on the host running slurmctld daemon and remove `authorized_keys` in the current directory.

-For `cromwell` account to trust the host running slurmctld daemon, run this (after replace `slurmctld.example` with the slurm host's address):
+To make `cromwell` trust the host running slurmctld daemon, run this (after replace `slurmctld.example` with the slurm host's address):

 ```bash